What happens if an Employee leaves without Notice?

 Share this blog

-When an employee leaves without giving notice or if they give short notice, it can create a number of headaches and questions for their employer.
+When an employee leaves without notice or they give short notice, it can create several headaches and questions for their employer.
 Can I spread the leaver’s work out among the rest of the team until a replacement is found?
 Who’s going to attend the meetings they had booked in?
 Do I need to bring a temp in?
 What’s gone so wrong that they decided to leave without giving notice?
-Can I do anything to stop them leaving?
+Can I do anything to stop them leaving without notice?
+In this blog, we will explore the implications caused when an employee leaves without notice and provide strategies for managing the transition smoothly.

-If your employee hasn’t given you any notice of leaving or has given insufficient notice of leaving, then technically the employee is in repudiatory breach of contract.
+If your employee leaves without notice or has given insufficient notice of leaving, then technically the employee is in repudiatory breach of contract.
 In this instance, you should refuse their notice and insist that they observe the terms of the notice period as set out in their contract.

 In reality, what are my options?

-Can HRX help me to manage this situation?
+Can HRX help me manage employees leaving without notice?

-In our HRX system every employee in your business has an individual employee record which contains the notice period that they are required to give.
+In our paperless HR system, every employee in your business has an individual employee record which contains the notice period that they are required to give.
 The employee’s contract can also be uploaded to the documents section as a point of reference for checking a notice period.
 This is great because you have all this information at your fingertips.

-If you need to calculate the final salary payment for your leaver, you’ll have to check if holiday entitlement has been under or over taken and HRX’s holiday recording function will be invaluable here.
-In a few clicks you’ll have all the data you need.
-You’ll also be able see who has holiday booked in the coming weeks in your team.
+Suppose you need to calculate the final salary payment for your leaver.
+In that case, you’ll have to check if holiday entitlement has been under or overtaken and HRX’s holiday recording function will be invaluable here.
+In a few clicks, you’ll have all the data you need.
+You’ll also be able to see who has a holiday booked in the coming weeks in your team.
 This allows you to plan your staffing resource and make sure that you have enough cover for the leaver until you recruit a new starter.

-HRX is available to try before you buy with our free 30 day trial or contact our friendly team today and request a 10 minute demo.
+HRX is available to try before you buy with our free 30-day trial or contact our friendly team today and request a demo.

 Similar Blogs